RetroDECK/ES-DE/USERGUIDE-DEV.md

 **When to save game metadata**

 The metadata for a game is updated by scraping or by manual editing using the metadata editor, but also when launching it as this updates the _Times played_ counter and the _Last played_ timestamp.
 This setting enables you to define when to write such metadata changes to the gamelist.xml files.
-Setting the option to _Never_ will disable writing to these files altogether, except for some special conditions such as when a game is manually deleted using the metadata editor, when scraping using the multi-scraper (the multi-scraper will always save any updates immediately to the gamelist.xml files) or when changing the alternative emulator for the system.
+Setting the option to _Never_ will disable writing to these files altogether, except for some special conditions such as when a game is manually deleted using the metadata editor, when scraping using the multi-scraper (the multi-scraper will always save any updates immediately to the gamelist.xml files) or when changing the system-wide alternative emulator.
 In theory _On exit_ will give some small performance gains, but it's normally recommended to leave the setting at its default value which is _Always_.
 Note that with the settings set to _Never_, any updates such as the _Last played_ date will still be shown on screen, but during the next application startup, any values previously saved to the gamelist.xml files will be read in again.
 As well, when changing this setting to _Always_ from either of the two other options, any pending changes will be immediately written to the gamelist.xml files.

 **Hide taskbar (requires restart)** _(Windows only)_